wongsitu/Node-React-Boilerplate/README.md

 ```
     npm install dotenv
 ```
-Then create a .env inside backend folder or frontnd foloder, depending on where you're planning to use it.
+Then create a .env inside backend folder or frontend folder, depending on where you're planning to use it.
 Here is an example how to set a env variable.
 Inside .env file:

 ```
     SuperSecretTaco = SuP3rS3cR3tT4c0